-Research and development (R&D) by companies is being actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
+Research and development (R&D) by companies has been actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
 At K M Stewart, we can provide R&D advice for your company in the Ayr area.

 What is a Small or Medium-sized Enterprise (SME)?

 An SME is a UK limited company subject to UK Corporation Tax (CT) where the company (or the group to which it belongs) employs 500 or fewer full time equivalent members of staff AND

 - has a turnover of less than €100m or